 I feel no guilt for feeding my child formula.
 All I feel is resentment and sadness that he spent the first 6 weeks of his life so miserable due to his parents’ stubborn refusal to question the mass breastfeeding hysteria.

 What makes for a good parent?
-Does a mom who nurses simply because it will help her drop pregnancy weight; because it’s what everyone else is doing; because its cheaper or more convenient than formula feeding, have more right to that title than I do?
 Would I have been a good parent if I had ignored my child’s numerous struggles with nursing and drinking breastmilk?

-There are many people out there who would love to answer those rhetorical questions, and I’m sure they’ll have some choice words for me, and for this blog in general.
+There are many people out there who would love to answer those rhetorical questions.
 They might throw studies in my face, or statistics, or worse, feel sorry for me for being a victim of a medical system that encouraged me to supplement, etc, etc.